Valerter

 Note: log_timestamp and log_timestamp_formatted are available in:

-Important: Templates used with email destinations MUST include body_html.
+Important: Templates used with email destinations MUST include email_body_html.
 Valerter validates this at startup and will fail if missing.

 Rules